 If you work in marketing, chances are that you have heard of affiliate marketing.
 But maybe you would still like to hear more before embarking on your affiliate marketer journey.
-Perhaps you’re a blogger, SEO/SEM professional, webmaster or agency marketer.
+Perhaps you’re a blogger, an SEO or PPC professional, webmaster, or agency marketer.
 Or maybe you’re just looking to make money from home.
 Either way, affiliate marketing allows you to generate passive income by recommending, sharing or promoting the products or services of a business.
-The business itself, which is usually the creator of the product or service, is also known as the merchant.
+The business who’s usually the creator of the product or service is also known as the merchant.

 This ultimate guide introduces the ins and outs of affiliate marketing, covering everything you need to know before getting started.
 In case you’re interested in reading more about the basics of affiliate programs, you may check our earlier post about the launch of our program.